drgarcia1986/simple-settings/README.md

 A simple way to manage your project settings.

 It is inspired by Django's settings system but is generic for any python project.<br>
-With simple-settings you just need specify your settings module in `--settings` arg of command line (or `settings` of environment) and all settings will be available in `simple_settings.settings`.
+With simple-settings you just need specify your settings module in `--settings` arg of command line (or `SIMPLE_SETTINGS` of environment) and all settings will be available in `simple_settings.settings`.

 ### Installation
 Use `pip` (simple like this project :smile:).